 Does your partner snore loudly or wake to gasp for air?

 Loud snoring is a common sign that you may be experiencing sleep apnea.
 Obstructive sleep apnea is a chronic sleep disorder that affects your emotional and physical health.
+Sleep apnea is a common health concern that affects many people.
 Left untreated sleep apnea can lead to the development of secondary issues and may be disruptive to your productivity and overall quality of life.

 LIFESmiles provides sleep apnea screenings and treatment at our Boise, ID dentist office.
 We help patients diagnose sleep apnea so that they can find the appropriate treatment for their needs.
 Treating sleep apnea can be life-saving- get screened for sleep apnea by calling (208) 254-6365 to request a sleep apnea screening.